 This will redirect you to Google accounts.
-You will be asked to sign in or select a Google account if you are already signed in.
+Then you will either sign in.
+Or, if already signed in; select a Google account.
 Make sure to select the account used on your Analytics account.

 Click ‘Next’ to continue.

-At this point, you’ll be asked to allow MonsterInsights to access your Analytics account.
+At this point, you can allow MonsterInsights to access your Analytics account.
 This step is necessary, to grant needed permissions for MonsterInsights to bring the report back to your WordPress dashboard.

-Don’t give up just yet, we are almost done.
+Don’t give up just yet.
 On the next screen, select the profile for the site you wish to track and confirm that you’re a human by clicking the I’m not a robot checkbox.
 Then, click the Complete Authentication button.

 For first time installs of Google Analytics, It will take sometime before Google Analytics starts showing your stats.

 Learn more on how to Connect your WordPress website with Google Analytics using the MonsterInsights plugin.